 2. Where to Park

 We were very lucky to have found a space to park in the parking lot the afternoon of our visit.
 It was very busy at that time.
-Arriving earlier than we did to ensure a parking spot is recommended.
+Arriving earlier than we did to secure a parking spot is recommended.

 3. Be prepare to climb

 The most difficult part of the trail is at the beginning.
-Be prepared to scale large boulders at the start of the hike.
+Be prepared to scramble and scale large boulders at the start of the hike.
 Hang in there!
 The demanding section of the trail is only for a small stretch.
 The views on the other side are worth it!

 Regarding the boulders, Buddy says “Just be aware the boulders you have to climb over are not as big as you think.”